msracver/Deep-Exemplar-based-Colorization/README.md

 The proposed network consists of two sub-networks, **Similarity Sub-net** which computes the semantic similarities between the reference and the target, and **Colorization Sub-net** which selects, propagates and predicts the chrominances channels of the target.

 The input includes a grayscale target image, a color reference image and bidirectional mapping functions.
-We use [*Deep Image Analogy*](https://github.com/msracver/Deep-Image-Analogy) as default to generate birdirectional mapping functions.
+We use [*Deep Image Analogy*](https://github.com/msracver/Deep-Image-Analogy) as default to generate bidirectional mapping functions.
 It is applicable to replace with other dense correspondence estimation algorithms.

 For more results, please refer to our [Supplementary](http://www.dongdongchen.bid/supp/deep_exam_colorization/index.html).